lyxiang-casia/EKD/README.md

 pip install -r requirements.txt python setup.py develop
 ```
+Although we use a relatively recent version of PyTorch and related dependencies, you only need to install the PyTorch version that matches your system configuration, along with the compatible dependencies listed in requirements.txt.

 ## Training Evidential Teachers
 - To use EKD, you should first train an evidential teacher to provide guidance.
 Use the following command to train an evidential teacher.: